edumeet/edumeet/BOT-PROVIDER-API.md

 Only a signed-in moderator can start a job, so the `recipients` list is never empty for a reason other than a lookup failure on edumeet's side.

+A meeting with breakout rooms can have a job in the main room and one in each breakout room, each started separately and possibly by different moderators.
+Group them by `room.mainSessionId` and send one notice for the meeting, with a link per recording named after its `sessionName` (the main room's has none), to the union of the `recipients` of those jobs: the owners of the room are in every list, and a moderator who started one of the recordings is told about the others of the same meeting.
+The natural moment to send is when the main room's job ends, with a short grace period for a breakout job that is still being finished; a meeting can also have breakout recordings only, in which case send when the last of them has been quiet for that long.

 ## The browser side